 Strawberry Shortcake dress

-My daughter had this long sleeve pink with red polka-dot dress and green and white striped leggings that were a tad bit small, but worked fine.
+The rest of the costume was no-sew!
+My daughter already had a long sleeve pink with red polka-dot dress and green and white striped leggings that were a tad bit small, but worked fine.

 I bought a white t-shirt at Wal-Mart and painted the green diamonds and strawberry on it with craft paint.